 Going in with a plan on how you will tour the park will save you so much time and aggravation because…

 Can you have a great day at Walt Disney World without making reservations?
 Of Course!!!
 Walt Disney World is magical.
 Walking around and enjoying the parks can be done without a plan.
-Fastpass+ helps you to see as much as possible.
+Having a solid FastPass plan helps you to see as much as possible.
 If you are okay with missing some attractions and would rather be spontaneous, you can still have a great day at Walt Disney World.

-Before I go into the steps of making FastPass+ Magic Kingdom you need two things:
+Before I go into the steps of making FastPass at Magic Kingdom you need two things:

 First- You need tickets!
 Undercover Tourist has great deals on tickets.
 I have purchased tickets through them and it was easy and I saved money!!
 You can read more about my experience with Undercover Tourist here.

 Two-you should know FastPass is not a reservation that is written in stone.
 We have changed our FastPass reservations the day of or day before.
 FastPass do “run out” and you might not be able to get another one, but if your plans change you can change them.
 You can also skip them.
 If you are having a great time exploring Tom Sawyer’s island and don’t want to leave, you don’t have to.
 The point is to make your family vacation easier and more relaxed.

 You can download either of these worksheets here.

 I am a paper and pencil kind of girl and whenever I plan our trips I start by writing it out.
 Here is an example of our most recent visit to Magic Kingdom.
 The kids were 8, 6, and 4 years old.
 My youngest was 40 inches and could ride everything except Space Mountain.